jamalh110/farmville/README.md

 - We aren’t allowing children or chickens or trucks or other objects at the same layer to occupy the same space at the same time.
 You’ll need to enforce this.
 If your trucks follow roads that cross, they will need to be careful at the intersections or a crash could occur!
 - A nest isn’t allowed to overflow: once it has 3 eggs in it, that nest is full until the farmer empties it.
 If a nest ever has 4 eggs, that would be a synchronization error.
 - A truck must be emptied before it can do its next trip to the farm, but emptying it requires space in the bakery's storage for all the products it carried.
 It must also be full when it leaves the farm.
-- The oven can't bake until it can take the required ingredients from storage and until there is space in the store's stock
+- The oven can't bake until it can take the required ingredients from storage and until there is space in the bakery's stock
 - There may be additional requirements that we haven’t mentioned, for example to avoid having chickens or trucks crash into each other.
 (And you are welcome to extend the basic setup, but if you do, it would probably add more synchronization requirements).
 - There are also C++ language synchronization requirements.
 Look for variables that need to be updated or read in critical sections and be sure to protect them properly!